sivarajankumar/phenotype-ontologies/trunk/src/ontology/cpn/causal-pheno-networks.md

 hierarchies, with broader phenotype terms subsuming more specific ones.
 One notable feature of this design is that the *classification* of the phenotype is conflated with *causal information* connecting phenotypes.
-This is not a problem when using a phenotype ontology for search or simple grouping, but this can be a problem when we try and use gene-phenotype associations in a more sophisticated way.
+For example, the abnormal *development* of a thyroid gland is classified as a type of thryoid gland *morphology*.
+This is not a problem when using a phenotype ontology for search or simple grouping, but can pose problems when we try and use automated techniques to build phenotype ontologies or connect genes to phenotypes.

-For example, this subset of the Mammalian Phenotype (MP) ontology:
+For example, as seen in this subset of the Mammalian Phenotype (MP)
+ontology:

 ```
   is_a MP:0005379 ! endocrine/exocrine gland phenotype